swogger/Array-Set/README.md

 Luckily their implementation requires just a few lines of code, not nearly enough to make it worth creating a library or a module.

-If you need to use the operation to more than two arrays the following rule applies:
+If you need to use the operations for more than two arrays the following rules apply:

 A ∪ B ∪ C = A ∪ (B ∪ C) = (A ∪ B) ∪ C

 A ∩ B ∩ C =  A ∩ (B ∩ C) = (A ∩ B) ∩ C

-...

 <br/>Live demo at: <a href='http://jsfiddle.net/swogger/4gpDB/3/' target='_blank'>jsfiddle.net/swogger/4gpDB/3/</a>